Field Crew Member

 About the Job

-Summary: Field Crew Members will work on a crew of 3, comprised of a Field Crew Leader, an Assistant Field Crew Leader, and 1 Field Crew Member.
-Field Crew Members will complete 2 weeks of virtual orientation and National Wilderness Skills Institute and one week of in-person, hands-on training.
-After training, they will then begin their field season, consisting of 6-13 “hitches”—remote, multiday field projects.
-After training, the work schedule is 9 days on (hitches) and 5 days off.
+Field Crew Members will work on a crew of 6, comprised of a Field Crew Leader, an Assistant Field Crew Leader, and 4 Field Crew Members.
+Field Crew Members will complete 2 weeks of orientation followed by 10 weeks working on multiday, remote field projects for up to 9 days at a time.
 Field crews may address projects such as, but not limited to:

 Erosion control (installation of water bars, grade dips, log or stone steps, etc.)